Aramideh/SW_Magik_Html5_Component/README.md

 ```
-	For debuggin the application please add the below line to environmet:
+	For debuggin the application please add the below line to environment:

 	set _JAVA_OPTIONS=-Dmagik.html5.debug=3050